 The Economy of The United Kingdom

 Up until the unusual macroeconomic concerns of the last couple of years, the UK's economy was fast-tracked as one of the safer, more insulated hubs of capital protection.
 After the Brexit debacle and growing uncertainty with the EU, some foreign investors are struggling with new, problematic formalities.
 A difficult change from a historical trade partnership.
-Despite organisational hurdles, the UK’s global reach remains practically unaffected, still coveting foreign investment as seriously as always.
-In fact, the UK has seen a 6% rise in total FDI projects, and even a 1% rise in new jobs created by FDI.
+Despite organisational hurdles, the UK’s global reach remains at the top in Europe though facing a decline in number of projects from at 20% market share in 2013 to 15.5% in 2022.
+The UK remains at the top in Europe on value created per project, in fact the UK led Europe on total jobs created from foreign direct investments (47,000) and outperformed Germany and and France on jobs created per project.

 Most domestic stocks and shares are traded within the London Stock Exchange (LSE), one of the largest global exchanges, boasting a diverse array of world-class blue chip companies spearheading financial, tech and engineering evolution.
 As of November 2021, the total LSE market cap was pegged at $3.9T.
 One of the most popular forms of investing for UK citizens and foreign investors is through the FTSE 100 Index; a powerful amalgam of the UK's largest companies, including well-known names like Shell, HSBC and pharma-giant AstraZeneca.